 The first step is simply to cleanse your skin.
 You do this to remove the excess oil, which in people with acne can be quite substantial.
 You should do this morning and night.
 It cleanses the skin so that the treatment cream (I'll show you that later) is free to work without a barrier of oil between it and the spots.

-Step 2: Treat With Benzac Benzyl Peroxide Cream
+Step 2: Treat With Benzac Benzoyl Peroxide Cream

-This cream is the second step in the treatment that my doctor recommended. (again a cheap, but highly effective, cream that you can buy at the pharmacy) comes in three strengths: 2.5%, 5% and 10% benzyl peroxide.
-Benzyl Peroxide cream
+This cream is the second step in the treatment that my dermatologist recommended. (again a cheap, but highly effective, cream that you can buy at the pharmacy) comes in three strengths: 2.5%, 5% and 10% benzoyl peroxide.
+Benzoyl Peroxide cream

-According to my dermatologist, you should start on the 2.5% or 5%.
+According to my dermatologist, you should start with the 2.5% or 5%.
 This allows your skin to adjust, as 10% is too strong to start with, and your skin would just become dry.